 Mandatory approval of the planogram by the owner/management of the company and replication of it on the trade points with mandatory reporting and execution control.

 Only several years ago, control over layout according to the planogram and its compliance was done manually.
-Reconciling the layout and fixating the changes on all versions of showcase planograms took a lot of time and effort from the store staff, merchandisers, and category managers.
-Modern systems of merchandising management allow you to automatically control planogram execution, keep track of layout in real-time and transfer the whole accounting system to your smartphone as well as make instant changes and edits on the planogram.
+Reconciling the layout and fixing the changes on all versions of showcase planograms took a lot of time and effort from the store staff, category managers, or a planogram merchandiser.
+Modern systems of merchandising management allow you to automatically control planogram execution, keep track of layout in real-time and transfer the whole accounting system to your smartphone as well as make instant changes and edits.

 Planogram software to maximize sales

-The planogram's meaning is essentially a roadmap for retailers that helps them arrange products in a way that optimizes space, promotes certain items, and creates a pleasant shopping experience for customers.
+The planogram is essentially a roadmap for brick-and-mortar stores that helps them arrange products in a way that optimizes space, promotes certain items, and creates a pleasant shopping experience for customers.

 Pioneering software for making and designing planograms was MS PowerPoint and MS Excel.
 Considering the popularity and availability of these apps, we should not forget that the functionality of their merchandising tools is rather limited.
 Both apps allow you to perform a basic set of functions like generating formulas to calculate numbers and indicators or designing layout presentations.

 Nowadays, the market offers several specialized planogram software with a more advanced set of functions and tools.
-These applications help to create a database of SKUs and assortment, enter data about retail space and trade equipment, and make and replicate planograms.
+Shelf planning software help to create a database of SKUs and assortment, enter data about retail space and trade equipment, and make and replicate planograms.

-However, the most technological and modern solution for working with planograms today is automized systems for merchandising management.
-Leafio is one of those systems.
-Aside from multifunctional work with planogram constructor, such smart systems allow you to create a single database of product layout and assortment, synchronize all the numbers with the application for storage and accounting management, and conduct an analysis of layout efficiency and how it affects sale rates in real-time.
-The main thing is that the retailer gets the opportunity to manage the whole merchandising process and act strategically and systematically according to the company’s goals and sales policy.
+The most technological and modern partner for your planogram today is automated systems for merchandising management.
+LEAFIO AI Merchandising software is one of those systems.
+Aside from multifunctional work with planogram constructors, such smart systems allow you to create a single database of product layout and assortment, synchronize all the numbers with the application for storage and accounting management, and conduct an analysis of layout efficiency and how it affects sale rates in real time.
+The main thing is that the retailer gets the opportunity to manage the whole merchandising process and act strategically and systematically according to the company's goals and sales policy.

 Merchandising and Planogram Automation: Tips to increase shelf space profitability